raphaelmue/dashup/docs/SRS.md

 ##3.11 Legal, Copyright, and Other Notices

-The "dashup" team will not take any responsibility for lost data and other damages done to your microservice or other programs.
+The dashup team will not take any responsibility for lost data and other damages done to your microservice or other programs.
-The "dashup" logo may only be used for the official "dashup" application.
+The dashup logo may only be used for the official dashup application.
+The copy of the idea or any kind of coding belonging to the dashup application is strictly forbidden and will be taken to court.

 ##3.12 Applicable Standards

-The code of "dashup" shuold follow some basic rules of clean code such as:
+The code of dashup should follow some basic rules of clean code such as:
 * Intuitive names of variables and methods.
 * Comments to improve understanding and readability of the code.
 * Design patterns integration.
 * No hard-coded strings.
 * No premature optimization.
+* Secure transfer of data

 If necessary there can be exceptions to this rules, but they have to be well considered and discussed.

 #4.
 Supporting Information
 **For more information please contact:**
-* Felix Hausberger
+* <a href="mailto:felix.hausberger@sap.com"> Felix Hausberger </a>
-* Sven Leonhard
+* <a href="mailto:sven.leonhard@sap.com"> Sven Leonhard </a>
-* Raphael Müßeler
+* <a href="mailto:raphael.muesseler@sap.com"> Raphael Müßeler </a>
-* Joshua Schulz
+* <a href="mailto:joshua.schulz@sap.com"> Joshua Schulz </a>